haalcala/node-redis-pubsub/README.md

 # Scenario 1

 So, you have an existing redis cluster setup.
-And you have specific use-case in your app that only use pub/sub and you want it connect to a list of redis and in the specific order you specified.
+And you have specific use-case in your enterprise that only use pub/sub and you want it connect to a list of redis and in the specific order you specified primarily for fail-over.

 Now, using a normal redis client only supports single host (no list).
 You're next solution is using ioredis (using Cluster class).